oikonang/Jekyll-Mono/_posts/2019-12-08-Trip-with-Maersk-Lirquen.md

 ![xsens_overview][figure_1]

-Unfortunately, due to confidentiality I am not allowed to share any delails regarding the purpose, the technical requirements, the software and hardare handling.
+Unfortunately, due to confidentiality I am not allowed to share any delails regarding the purpose, the technical requirements, the software and hardware handling.
 So, stay tuned by following me on **[Instagram](https://www.instagram.com/angelos.ikonomakis/)**, and let the journey begin!